 The Quality Matters Rubric

 The Quality Matters Rubric and review process are dynamic and reflect current research findings and national standards of best practice in online learning.
+At Texas A&M International University, the latest QM Higher Education Rubric standards are used in the development and review of online and hybrid courses.
 Such standards include the following:

 - Course Overview and Introduction – The overall design of the course is made clear to the learner at the beginning of the course.